Barclays Green Home Mortgages

 Are you eligible?

-If the home you want to purchase has an energy efficiency rating of 81 or above, or is in energy efficiency bands A or B, you could get lower rates on certain fixed rate mortgages.
+If the home you want to buy has an energy efficiency rating of 81 or above, or is in energy efficiency bands A or B, you could get lower rates on some fixed-term mortgages.

 Whether you're buying for the first time or already have a mortgage with us, you're eligible as long as you’re buying the property to live in.